-\checkmark The amount paid to State or local government providers is the same as the amount paid to private providers of the same service.
+√ The amount paid to State or local government providers is the same as the amount paid to private providers of the same service.
 0 The amount paid to State or local government providers differs from the amount paid to private providers of the same service.
 No public provider receives payments that in the aggregate exceed its reasonable costs of providing waiver services.
 0 The amount paid to State or local government providers differs from the amount paid to private providers of the same service.
 When a State or local government provider receives payments (including regular and any supplemental payments) that in the aggregate exceed the cost of waiver services, the State recoups the excess and returns the federal share of the excess to CMS on the quarterly expenditure report.
 Describe the recoupment process:

-f.
-Provider Retention of Payments.
-Section 1903(a)(1) provides that Federal matching funds are only available for expenditures made by states for services under the approved waiver.
-Select one:
+Appendix I: 18

+1 1pp 0 11 0 1 1 1 0

+State:

+Effective Date

-\checkmark Providers receive and retain 100 percent of the amount claimed to CMS for waiver services.
-0 Providers are paid by a managed care entity (or entities) that is paid a monthly capitated payment.
-Specify whether the monthly capitated payment to managed care entities is reduced or returned in part to the State.
+1 • oviders receive and retain 100 percent of the amount claimed to CMS for waive vices. (\sim oviders are paid by a managed care entity (or entities) that is paid a monthly capitate vment. cify whether the monthly capitated payment to managed care entities is reduced or returned art to the State.
+Add ditional Payment Arrangements i.
+Volun tary Reassignment of Payments to a Governmental Agency.
+Select one: 0 No. The State does not provide that providers may voluntarily reassign their right direct payments to a governmental agency.
+Yes.
+Providers may voluntarily reassign their right to direct payments to governmental agency as provided in 42 CFR §447.10(e).

-g.
-Additional Payment Arrangements

-i.
-Voluntary Reassignment of Payments to a Governmental Agency.
-Select one:

-С No. The State does not provide that providers may voluntarily reassign their right to direct payments to a governmental agency. \checkmark Yes.
-Providers may voluntarily reassign their right to direct payments to a governmental agency as provided in 42 CFR §447.10(e).
 Specify the governmental agency (or agencies) to which reassignment may be made.
-Under the current payment methodology, outlined in COMAR,10.22.17.1013, reassignment may be made to the Developmental Disabilities Administration (DDA).
-Conditions for participation from COMAR 10.09.026.03 require DDA providers to have a provider agreement in effect with DDA and the Medical Assistance Program.
+Under the current payment methodology, outlined in COMAR, 10.22.17.1013, reassignment may be made to the Developmental Disabilities Administration (DDA).
+Conditions for participation from COMAR 10.09.026.03 require DDA providers to hav a provider agreement in effect with DDA and the Medical Assistance Program.
 DDA service providers elect to become licensed or approved providers and acknowledge the voluntary reassignment of payments.
 DDA has one payment methodology for fee payment services (Personal Supports).
 Providers agree to accept payments through this methodology.
 The DDA provider agreements acknowledge the reassignment of Medicaid payments to DDA as under the current payment methodology the DDA prospectively pays the providers for expected expenditures for services and the reassignment permits DDA to recover the outlay for the expenditures.
-This payment methodology will change when providers begin to bill using LTSSMaryland, as they will be paid directly for their services.

-ii.
-Organized Health Care Delivery System.
-Select one:
+This payment methodology will change when providers begin to bill using LTSS Maryland , as they will be paid directly for their services. ii.
+Organ ized Health Care Delivery System.
+Select one: 0 No. The State does not employ Organized Health Care Delivery System (OHCD arrangements under the provisions of 42 CFR §447.10.
+Yes.
+The waiver provides for the use of Organized Health Care Delivery Syste arrangements under the provisions of 42 CFR §447.10.
+Specify the following: (a) the entities that are designated as an OHCDS and how the entities qualify for designation as an OHCDS; (b) the procedures for direct provident enrollment when a provider does not voluntarily agree to contract with a designated to the contract with